tpiha/doolox/README.md

-doolox
+Doolox
 ======

-Doolox - OpenSource WordPress Manager
+Doolox is an Open Source WordPress manager tool with a WordPress hosting option written in Laravel PHP framework.